SairajGujar/Ecommerce-Scalable-Backend/README.md

 ## Architecture

 The application follows a microservices architecture, with each service running independently and communicating through HTTP.
-Nginx is configured as an API gateway to route incoming requests to the respective services.
 Docker is used to containerize each service, ensuring consistency across different environments.

 ## Prerequisites